gdsc-jssstu/todo-webapp/README.md

 **Intended Final Project:** A To-Do web app in which you can add, remove, edit, sort and view all tasks.

 ## What should I work on?
 The issues tab on our GitHub repo serves as a list of features that are necessary or in-demand and a list of bugs that need to be fixed.
-Feel free to pick up an issue and work on it, but before you do so, please communicate with the project maintainers that you are working on the said issue.
+Feel free to pick up an issue and work on it, but before you do so, please comment on the respective issue which you want to work on with the details on how you want to approach the issue, so that we can assign you the issue.
 You can also add more issues on the list as a form of feature request, or to present a bug in our app.

 ## Okay, so how do I contribute/start?
 ### Prerequisites: